Q. How do I figure out an author's intended audience?

 - What is the author's view on the subject?

-Answering these questions will help you understand the author's purpose which will lead to the intended audience.
+Answering these questions will help to understand the author's purpose, which will lead to the intended audience.

 Finally, keep in mind that the intended audience could be:

 - A single individual (like in a personal communication)

-- A group of people (children for a children's book or chefs for a cooking article)
+- A group of people (children for a juvenile book or chefs for a cooking article)

 - The general public (speech from the president)

 Authors usually have an intended audience in mind when they write.

 Thank you for using ASK US.
-Please contact your Campus Library/ARC if you need further assistance.
+Please contact the Campus Library/ARC for more help.